romlok/ambimist.com/src/markdown.md

 ## Markdown

-The engine also supports writing pages in markdown
+If `pandoc` is installed, the engine also supports pages written in Markdown.